cwchentw/shlibs/README.md

 ## Why shlibs?

-I usually write and test programs in a cloud IDE.
-Each time I spawn a new virtual host, I have to set some aliases and functions for the environment.
+Instead of setting personal configuration files like *.bashrc* or *.zshrc* each time when approaching a new Unix or Unix-like system, it is easier to write common aliases and functions in an external shell script, sourcing it as needed.
+Therefore, we wrote **shlibs** as common utilities across Unix or Unix systems.

-To reduce the burden of repeated setting, I wrote shlibs.
+Though **shlibs** is for personal use only, we keep it as general as possible, from which removing personal and private data.
+Hence, you may apply **shlibs** in your own machine.

 ## System Requirements

-* A sh-compatible shell
+* A `sh(1)`-compatible shell
 * Standard POSIX tools
 * Perl

-We tested shlibs on several Unix or Unix-like systems, such as
+We tested shlibs against several Unix or Unix-like systems:

 * Ubuntu 18.04 LTS
 * CentOS 8